lgalarno/cloudflareddns/README.md

     * From your current Account home, click the domain you want.
     * You’ll land on the Overview page for that zone.
     * Look at the API section on the right sidebar — your Zone ID is listed there with a copy button.
 Your Account ID is also shown in the same section for convenience.

+The script is written in Python (v3.14) using the package and project manager [uv](https://docs.astral.sh/uv/)